 Boolean operators

-Boolean operators allow you to narrow or broaden your search. group, include, or exclude certain terms in your search.
+Boolean operators allow you to narrow or broaden your search group, include, or exclude certain terms in your search.
+Searches that include too many boolean operators will not yield any results.

 Note: Boolean operators must be capitalized.